CodeUpJewell/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

     Four Subnets (2 Public, 2 Private)
     A NAT Gateway
     A CloudFront distribution with an S3 bucket
-    Web servers in the Public Subnets sized according to your usage estimates Application Servers in the Private Subnets sized according to your usage estimates DB Servers in the Private Subnets
+    Web servers in the Public Subnets sized according to our usage estimates Application Servers in the Private Subnets sized according to our usage estimates DB Servers in the Private Subnets
     Web Servers Load Balanced and Autoscaled
     Application Servers Load Balanced and Autoscaled